How to structure your day during homeschooling

-- If your child struggles with being forced back into homeschooling again, try introducing activities slowly, starting with just one or two a day.
+- If your child struggles with being homeschooled, try introducing activities slowly, starting with just one or two a day.
 You might also want to create a simple reward system to encourage them to complete activities.

 - Plan breaks and free time around the learning activities.
 Encourage your child to play board games, build with Lego, play in the garden and bake.
 You’ll be surprised by how much English, maths and science can be incorporated into a good creative play session.

 - Keep reminding yourself that there’s no single right way of doing this.
-School disruptions are frustrating and inconvenient, but full lockdown probably helped you get a sense of how and when your child learns best.
 Remember, whether or not they’re engaged in homework, your child will be learning from you, and showing resilience, determination and flexibility will equip them with skills for life.

 Year-by-year key maths and English skills advice for school disruption

-We all want to support our children in the best way possible throughout this ongoing period of disrupted education, but juggling the barrage of amazing content available online and our own work and home responsibilities can be overwhelming.
+We all want to support our children in the best way possible, but juggling the barrage of amazing content available online and our own work and home responsibilities can be overwhelming.